Parthmandale/Parthmandale/README.md

 I'm a security researcher highly passionate about smart contract security with a proven track record of consistently uncovering vulnerabilities in DeFi protocols and performing at multiple audit contests.

-I've experience in auditing projects related to Lending Borrowing, DAO, cross-contract chains, Staking & Restaking, stablecoin, and AMM.
+I've experience auditing projects in the categories of **Lending-Borrowing, DAO, Cross-Contract chains, Staking/Restaking, Stablecoin, and AMM**.
 Currently, I'm proficient in auditing Solidity codebases and I'm also trying to learn and audit codebases in different frameworks.

 ## Background

-In my past job, I first worked as DevRel for a blockchain-based startup, and later I switched to a different Blockchain-based company as an on-site project intern.
+In my past job, I first worked as a DevRel for a blockchain-based startup, and later I switched to a different Blockchain-based company as an on-site project intern.
 Here's my [LinkedIn](https://www.linkedin.com/in/parth-mandale-0b7014247/).

-Currently, from Jan 2024, I'm doing security audit contests on different platforms like [sherlock](https://www.sherlock.xyz/), [Cantina](https://cantina.xyz/), [code4rena](https://code4rena.com/) and I'm also open for any private audit!
+Currently, from Jan 2024 onwards I'm doing smart contract security learnings and audit contests on different platforms like [sherlock](https://www.sherlock.xyz/), [Cantina](https://cantina.xyz/), [code4rena](https://code4rena.com/) and I'm also open for any private audit!

-- Contact me via [Twitter](https://twitter.com/ParthMandale) (or) Telegram username- ParthMandale
+- ***Contact me via [Twitter](https://twitter.com/ParthMandale) (or) Telegram username - ParthMandale***

 ## Top Protocols Secured
 - [Mento](https://www.zetachain.com/)